AB-BLAST 3.0 is a powerful

 WU-BLAST only uses the version 1 alphabet,

-whereas AB-BLAST creates and updates databases using version 2,
+whereas AB-BLAST creates new databases using version 2,

 and can read combinations of the two alphabets in virtual databases.